 AWG Overview

-What is American Wire Gauge (AWG)?
+What is AWG (American Wire Gauge)?

 American Wire Gauge, commonly referred to by its acronym AWG, is the standardised system used in North America for measuring the diameter of solid, round, non-ferrous electrical wires.
 It is also known as the Brown & Sharpe (B & S) Wire Gauge.